appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 1. Review evidence to verify which OAuth 2.0 flows are used by the application.

 *L2*
-1. Perform the Testing for Deprecated Grant Types testing steps defined in WSTG-ATHZ-05 (Testing for OAuth Weaknesses)
+1. Perform the Testing for Deprecated Grant Types steps defined in WSTG-ATHZ-05 (Testing for OAuth Weaknesses).